 lena RUARK-eastes, Founding Director, Program Director and Lead Facilitator

 In 2013-14, Lena directed a Nature Awareness Program through the Riekes Center on Human Enhancement and guided Silicon Valley youth into the redwoods and into greater nature connection.
-She also leads retreats, teaches Plant Medicine Making and facilitates Dancing Freedom.
-Lena loves teaching, singing, lightning bugs, growing food, foraging, running, dancing, ancestral crafts, deep breaths, bringing people together and waterfalls.
-Lena currently teaches music at the Children's Earth School and Handcraft and Nature Connection at The Learning Village, and is the Director of Nature Immersion at Sacred Mountain Sanctuary.
-She initiated and annually organizes Soil Sisters, the young women's program for the Southeast Women's Herbal Conference.
-She directs he Kids Program for Organic Growers School and she teaches at several gatherings Firefly and Florida Earth Skills, Singing Alive as well Spirit Weavers.
+Lena loves mentoring, singing, lightning bugs, growing food, foraging, running, dancing, ancestral crafts, deep breaths, bringing people together and waterfalls.
+Lena has taught music at the Children's Earth School and Spanish, Music, handcraft and Nature Connection at The Learning Village in 2015-2017.
+She initiated and annually organizes Soil Sisters, the young women's program for the Southeast Women's Herbal Conference and the Moon Maidens young women’s program at the Spirit Weavers Gathering.

 marianne, organizational support and nature sisters co-facilitator